serverless/blog/posts/2018-11-29-publish-aws-lambda-layers-serverless-framework.md

           Name: FfmpegLambdaLayer
 ```

-Now run `sls deploy` to publish your layer!
+Now you can run `sls deploy` to publish your layer!

-Next go back to the `gifmaker` service directory and change `{Ref: FfmpegLambdaLayer}` in the
+Go back to the `gifmaker` service directory and change `{Ref: FfmpegLambdaLayer}` in the
 `serverless.yml` to `${cf:ffmpeg-layer-dev:FfmpegLayerExport}`.
 You can now run `sls deploy` and
-it'll use the layer from the other service!
+it'll use the layer from the other service.
 Note that the `dev` in the variable above is the
 [stage](https://serverless.com/framework/docs/providers/aws/guide/workflow#using-stages)
 of your layer service.